miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

 """
 ```

+This prompt instructs the agent on how to perform the reasoning step.
+It includes:

+-   **General Instructions**: Guidance on reflecting upon the question and deciding the best course of action.

+-   **Available Tools and Assistants**: A detailed list of tools and assistants the agent can use, including their descriptions and required arguments.
+This helps the agent understand its capabilities.

+-   **Response Format**: Specifies that the agent should output its reflection in a particular format (`REFLECTION >> <Fill>`), ensuring consistency and ease of parsing.

+By providing these details, we help the agent plan its approach effectively, deciding whether to use a tool, an assistant, or provide the final answer directly.

 To test the reasoning step, I have called gpt with `REFLECTION_SYSTEM_PROMPT` as system prompt, and have asked it a question.

 ```python